-Located on Highway 35, When In Rome is a purveyor of fine Mediterranean dining from the esteemed Chef Engjell Vrapi and Certified Sommelier Kaleigh Vrapi.
+Located on Highway 35, When In Rome is a purveyor of fine Mediterranean dining from Chef Engjell Vrapi and Certified Sommelier Kaleigh Vrapi.

 My name is Engjell Vrapi and I'm 31 years old.
 I'm from Roskovec - Fier, Albania.
 I grew up in Roskovec until I finished the 8th grade and then immigrated to Italy on my own to look for work opportunities.
 I ended up being taken in by a school for boys without families, "Fondazione il Faro", in Rome.
 There, they tried to integrate us into the community by teaching us the Italian language as well as giving us technical skills like making pizza, cutting hair, carpentry and computer programming.
 After a year at the school, I found my first job as a waiter in a vegetarian restaurant.
 The work was challenging and I loved it.
 I waited tables for the next six years, working at renowned Roman restaurants learning a great deal about Italian food and wine in the process.